Bassett Road machine gun murders: Aftermath

 While in prison, Jorgensen took up painting and sold a number of his works.
 He was later paroled under strict conditions, including that he must remain in Kaikoura living with his father for an indefinite period.
 Jorgensen vanished in mysterious circumstances in 1984 after his car was found wrecked at the bottom of a cliff.
-Police initially suspected that he had faked his death, but later declared him legally dead.
+Police initially suspected that he had faked his death but later declared him legally dead.

-In 2010 an episode of TVNZ's The Missing directed by Tom Reilly traced the life and disappearance of Jorgensen and uncovered several eyewitnesses who claimed to have seen him in Perth, Australia, in the late 1980s and early 1990s.
+In 2010, an episode of TVNZ's The Missing directed by Tom Reilly traced the life and disappearance of Jorgensen and uncovered several eyewitnesses who claimed to have seen him in Perth, Australia in the late 1980s and early 1990s.
 The makers of the show concluded that there is strong evidence Jorgensen faked his own death and fled New Zealand in 1984.
 A historical account of the crime has since been written.
 Involved on the periphery of these issues at the time were two New Zealand National Party politicians, Robert Muldoon (a future New Zealand Prime Minister) and John Banks, whose father Archibald was involved in the beerhouse/sly grog milieu and sent his then-teenage son out to provide cleaning services for his father's clients.

-As for Gillies, he was paroled in the late 1960s, but although he had learned technical drawing within the prison, he soon got into trouble with New Zealand's criminal justice system once again and served further prison sentences before his final release in 1987.
-He currently lives under a new identity in Wellington, New Zealand.
-Many New Zealand Police personnel involved in the investigation and trial testimony went on to rise high within the police hierarchy over the ensuing decades.
+Gillies was paroled in the late 1960s, but although he had learned technical drawing within the prison, he soon got into trouble with criminal justice system once again and served further prison sentences before his final release in 1987.
+He lived under a new identity in Wellington until dying in 2019.
+Police personnel involved in the investigation and trial testimony went on to rise high within the police hierarchy over the ensuing decades.

 In June 2019, an oil painting purportedly painted by Jorgensen was offered for sale by auction.
-It had fallen from the ceiling space of a garage during the 2016 Kaikoura earthquake.
+It had fallen from the ceiling space of a garage during the 2016 Kaikōura earthquake.